 The takeaway

-If you haven’t done a site audit in a while, you may have issues with cannibalization, broken pages, and duplicate or similar content.
-These can lead to poor user experiences and poor rankings in search.
+If you haven’t done a site audit in a while, you may have issues with cannibalization, broken pages, or duplicate content.
+Canonical tags can repair these issues, help crawlers better understand your site, and improve your site rankings.